dustbringer/dustbringer.github.io/src/markdown/notes/2023-03-18-cat-theory-universal-property.md

 The *universal object* (representing) is $\Z\{S\} \in \cat{Ab}$ and the *universal element* (Yoneda) is $U \circ [\cdot] \in \cat{Set}(S,U\Z\{S\})$.

+Note that this universal property arises from the forgetful-free adjunction, for general case see [Wikipedia](https://en.wikipedia.org/wiki/Universal_property#Relation_to_adjoint_functors).

 ## Example: Tensor Product (Vector spaces)